callumalpass/clump/README.md

 # Clump

-A local web application for triaging GitHub issues and running AI analyses through Claude Code.
+A web UI for triaging GitHub issues with Claude Code.

-## Features
+## What it does

-- **Issue Browser**: View and triage GitHub issues with full comment threads
+- Browse GitHub issues and comment threads
-- **Multiple Terminal Sessions**: Run parallel Claude Code sessions for different analyses
+- Run Claude Code sessions in embedded terminals
-- **Embedded Terminal**: xterm.js-based terminal with full Claude Code interactivity
+- Keep multiple sessions open at once
-- **Analysis History**: Search and browse past analyses with full transcripts
+- Save and search past analyses
-- **GitHub Integration**: Comment, label, and close issues directly

-### Claude Code Integration
+## Claude Code flags used

-This hub deeply integrates with Claude Code CLI using its official features:

-- **Fine-grained Permissions**: Uses `--allowedTools` and `--permission-mode` instead of blanket `--dangerously-skip-permissions`
+- `--allowedTools` and `--permission-mode` for permissions
-- **Session Resumption**: Tracks Claude Code session IDs for continuing previous conversations
+- `--session-id` / `--resume` for continuing conversations
-- **Headless Mode**: Optional `-p` flag mode for programmatic analysis with structured JSON output
+- `-p` for headless mode with JSON output
-- **Streaming Output**: Real-time `stream-json` format for progressive UI updates
-- **Max Turns Control**: Configurable `--max-turns` to limit agentic execution depth
+- `--max-turns` to limit execution depth
-- **Model Selection**: Choose between sonnet, opus, or haiku models
+- `--model` for model selection
-- **MCP Integration**: Optional GitHub MCP server for direct Claude-to-GitHub interaction
+- MCP GitHub server (optional)

 ## Requirements